Information About Using Lab Computers

 Williams College OIT provides desktop computers, both windows and mac, for use by students, faculty and staff in common areas across campus.
 An important distinction between these lab computers and others you may use is that OIT has endeavored to depersonalize, as much as possible, these inherently “personal” computers.
 This depersonalization is required to provide a reliable and secure computing environment for all to use.

-Essentially, this means that software may behave differently on the lab/classroom computers then it does on your own personal computer.
-Please let us know if something does not work as expected an we will work to find out why.
+Essentially, this means that software may behave differently on the lab/classroom computers than it does on your own personal computer.
+Contact [email protected] if something does not work as expected an we will work to find out why.

 Log in to start